-If you want to update the PHP version applicable to all of your hosting account, you can do it directly in hPanel.
+If you want to update the PHP version applicable to your hosting account as a whole, you can do it directly in hPanel.

 Go to Websites → Manage, search for File Manager on the sidebar and click on it:

 Then, access the folder to which you would like to apply a different PHP version.
 If you want to edit a domain, access its public_html folder.
 For a subdomain, the corresponding folder will be inside the domain's public_html folder:

 For a specific folder, go to the desired folder's path.
 Once in the correct location, open the .htaccess file by double-clicking on it.